yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

-4. What Is Props ?
+6. What Is Props ?
 > - Props is the shorthand for Properties.
 They are read-only components which must be kept pure i.e. immutable which stores the value of a tag’s attributes and works similar to the HTML attributes.
 > - They are always passed down from the parent to the child components throughout the application.
 A child component can never send a prop back to the parent component.
 This help in maintaining the unidirectional data flow and are generally used to render the dynamically generated data.
+> - When your applications have a massive quantity of nested components it will may causes props hell (wrapper hell).
 <br/><br/>

-4.1 What Is Strength And Weakness Of Props ?
-<br/><br/>

-4.2 What Is PropTypes And DefaultProps ?
+6.1 What Is PropTypes And DefaultProps ?
 > - A typechecking tool to make sure the data is valid, propTypes is only checked in development mode.
 > - You can define default values for props by assigning defaultProps.
+<br/><br/>

+6.2 How To Solve Props Hell (Wrapper Hell) ?
+> - Function components + hook.

 <br/><br/>

 5. What Is State ?